Operational and Customer Service Updates for Asia & Oceania

 - Myanmar still under “martial law” with restricted movement and activities.

-- Local Customs have tightened up COVID-19 control / prevention measures for vessel.
-The Customs will carry out COVID-19 test for all crew on board if vessel have called Indian ports or have on-signer who have visited or have passed through India in the last 21 days before visiting Yantian; Cargo operation cannot be commenced until the test results, which normally take about 8 hours at daytime, are negative for all crew.
+- Local Customs have tightened up pandemic control / prevention measures for vessesl.
+The Customs will carry out tests for all crew on board if vessel have called Indian ports or have on-signer who have visited or have passed through India in the last 21 days before visiting Yantian; Cargo operation cannot be commenced until the test results, which normally take about 8 hours at daytime, are negative for all crew.
 In addition, the terminals have restricted ship services such as ship repair, AGM inspection, ship & bunker survey, ship supply etc. All terminals are currently using a contactless mode of cargo operation.
 Effective from August 1, 2021, YICT will not provide onboard reefer plugging / un-plugging service and such service have to be carried out by carrier appointed vendor.

 - The Public Health Ministry proposed to the government to continue the suspension of the Test & Go entry program for air travelers, in light of the continuing spread of the Omicron coronavirus variant.
 They announced to raise the Covid-19 warning level from 3 to 4, due to the high infection of Omicron in the country.